 DROP PROCEDURE IF EXISTS sp_DBR_remote_call $$ create procedure sp_DBR_remote_call(inDate date) begin /* mylocaltable is a normal table defined in database */ drop temporary table if exists remote_data_tmp; create temporary table remote_data_tmp ( title varchar(255), description text, release_year year(4), filmdate date ); select 'dbr.remote.prepare', 'my_remote_mydbr', 'mylocaltable', 'sp_DBR_remote_first', inDate; select 'dbr.remote.prepare', 'my_other_mydbr', 'remote_data_tmp', 'sp_DBR_remote_other', inDate; select 'dbr.remote.call', 'sp_DBR_show_remote', inDate, 2; end $$

 myDBR looks for the server's 'my_remote_mydbr' definition from the settings and calls a report 'sp_DBR_remote_first' in that server. while passing the inDate as a parameter.
 The result is stored in a normal local table 'mylocaltable'.
 For the second remote call, the result will be put into the recently created 'remote_data_tmp' temporary table.
 The remote call can contain only one result set and the format must match the local table.

 Note that you can use temporary tables with MySQL.
-In MySQL temporary tables live remain after the procedure has been completed (it lives until the connection is closed).
+In MySQL, temporary tables remains accessible after the procedure has been completed (it lives until the connection is closed).
 In other databases, temporary tables are removed once the procedure completes.
 In other databases, one needs to use normal tables.

-After the remote calls have been made, myDBR calls the local report (sp_DBR_show_remote) which shows the data and drops the temporary table if created.
+After the remote calls have been made, myDBR calls the local report (sp_DBR_show_remote) which shows the data and drops the temporary table when created.

 DROP PROCEDURE IF EXISTS `sp_DBR_show_remote` $$ create procedure sp_DBR_show_remote(inDate date, inNum int) begin select * from mylocaltable; select * from remote_data_tmp; drop temporary table if exists remote_data_tmp; end $$